 “If it’s something they can handle, great—let them handle it,” says Witt.
 “If it’s something that requires your attention but isn’t critical, then have them let the person know that you are unreachable but will address their problem as soon as you return.”
 Witt adds that for the highly unusual issue or two that really needs your attention during your vacation, your triage person should be empowered to contact you.

 Another way to blend work and play is to set up a time-limited work period each morning, according to Carson Tate, founder and principal at Working Simply.
 “One client of mine set up a two-hour period each morning, before her family was up and about, to check her emails and make any necessary calls,” says Tate.
 “At the end of those two hours, she would shut her laptop and focus on her family.”

 It can be a particular challenge to stay connected when you travel to the islands or overseas, as WiFi—or even a basic Internet connection—may be unavailable in your hotel room.

-Amanda Augustine, job search expert for TheLadders, recommends that if WiFi is unavailable, you can check to see if your service provider offers mobile Internet and mobile hotspots to access the Internet anywhere your cell phone has service.
+Amanda Augustine, former job search expert for TheLadders, recommends that if WiFi is unavailable, you can check to see if your service provider offers mobile Internet and mobile hotspots to access the Internet anywhere your cell phone has service.
 She adds that you can also do some online research to identify Internet cafes or other businesses that offer free or fee-based Internet access.